shielh/Energy_Gym_ms4/README.md

 - Add more gym merchandise to include water bottles, shakers and gym hoodies
 - Connect the contact page to send email to site owner as it is currently only appearing on the admin page
 - Add a quick add to bag feature on the all products page for an easier checkout experience
+- Reduce size of images on the products page so they load quicker
+- Include functionality to only charge delivery for merchanise products
+- Include different countries as it currently only serves Irish customers

 ---
 ## The Skeleton Plane